sdclibbery/tradr/README.md

  x Place limit orders at spread edges x Track spread edges but not over aggressively and never at a loss x Get error when cancelling or getting status when an order has filled- less verbose error reporting in exchange itself
+ * Profit reporting using actual reported fees
  * Fee gets rounded up to 1p; this should set profit limits...
   * Calculate proper min profit given actual min fees of 1p per trade
+ * Swap to BigNumbers
- * Profit reporting
+ * Better status reporting of current orders (colour coding etc)
  * Better restrictions?
-Want up/down volatility but DONT want concerted, rapid price movement in one direction
+  * Want up/down volatility but DONT want concerted, rapid price movement in one direction?
+  * Dont trade if spread end trades are large volume?
+ * Can back out if neither order has filled and price is moving steadily
  * Could consider using a spread depth; eg what is the spread ignoring the first 0.5BTC on each side?
 * Make balance graph into a portfolio graph showing all accounts
  * Include total fiat vs total crypto as a long/short measure